NationalSecurityAgency/qgis-kmltools-plugin/readme.md

 * ***Date/Time stamp field*** - This specifies a field in the attribute table that contains a date and time.
 This can be a QGIS QDateTime field, QDate field, QString field, int or double field.
 It attempts to smartly parse any string field.
 If the field is an int or double then at assumes the value is EPOCH time in seconds.
 In the advanced parameters, separate date and time fields can be used.
 * ***Date/Time span begin field*** - This selects a field for the date/time span begin field.
 * ***Date/Time span end field*** - This selects a field for the date/time span end field.
+* ***Image path/name field*** - This specifies the complete path to an image which will be included in to KMZ and will be displayed in the Google Earth placemark popup.
+As an example, if you have a directory of georeferenced images, you can run ***Import geotagged photos*** from the QGIS processing toolbox.
+This creates a ***Photo*** attribute which can be used for ***Export KMZ***.
+Be careful that you only use small images for this purpose because all the images in the table will be copied into the KMZ and they will not be downsized.

 **Advanced Parameters**